-Encoded lines can't be longer than 72 characters (also a SMTP limitation).
-The equal symbol at the end of an encoded line is called a soft break.
-This stands for a line break that does not exist on the decoded message.
+Encoded lines can't be longer than 76 characters (also an SMTP limitation).
+The equal symbol at the end of an encoded line is a soft break, meaning it's a line break that does not exist on the decoded message.

 TAB and spaces (ASCII codes 7 and 32) also don't require any conversion unless they are at the end of the encoded line.
-On that case, they can either be represented in hexadecimal or a soft line break can be added.
+On that case, they can either be represented in hexadecimal, or a soft line break can be added.